Mall of America: Expansions

 On May 18, 2008, the Mall of America received a tax break for a proposed $2 billion expansion.
-The bill gave the city of Bloomington the ability to increase taxes on sales, lodging and food and beverages to finance a parking ramp at the mall.
+The bill gave the city of Bloomington the ability to increase taxes on sales, lodging, food, and beverages to finance a parking ramp at the mall.
 On March 24, 2012, the Triple Five Group, partnered with architectural firm DLR Group, announced the start of a $200 million expansion that would build into the north parking lot of the mall.
 The plans called for an additional hotel and an additional 200000 sqft of retail space.
 The project broke ground in the fall of 2013 and began opening in stages in the summer of 2015.
 In March 2014, ground was broken on the mall's north side for the $104 million, 14-story JW Marriott hotel, owned and financed by the Shakopee Mdewakanton Sioux Community.
-In 2018, it was announced that MOA had proposed to build an indoor water park, with a cost between $150 to $200 million for the project.
+In 2018, it was announced that MOA had proposed to build an indoor water park, with a cost between $150 and $200 million for the project.
 In March 2022, the plan was approved by the Bloomington City Council.